-Six years ago, mom Rochel Burstyn of metro Detroit did what she once considered the unthinkable.
-She set up one of those elusive solo vacations.
+One year, mom Rochel Burstyn of metro Detroit did what she once considered the unthinkable.
+She set up one of those elusive solo vacations for parents.
 Burstyn said goodbye to her husband and five children (then ages 12, 11, 9, 7 and 4) to spend two weeks in Australia.

 “There was no way I was going to miss my sister’s wedding,” says Burstyn, a native Australian.

 Yet when it came time to go, she was so nervous about leaving that she remembers actually trembling on the way to the airport as she repeated all the instructions and reminders that had already been written down for her husband.